PawaraGunawardena/bio-metric-authentication/README.md

 		Then calculate the Z value of that average time difference using pre calculated average of signing up time differences, signing up standard deviation.

-		Then need to define the threshold to verify user validity.
+		Then need to define the threshold to the Z value based on testings and verifying with few users.